Compaq Deskpro 386: Development

 Although the 80286 was available for some time before IBM's introduction of the PC AT, other companies including Compaq believed they had to wait for IBM to set the standard before releasing in 1985 their own AT clones, such as the Deskpro 286.
+Although the PC AT and PC DOS did not fully use the 80286's power, the repeated failures of companies that attempted to significantly vary from IBM's designs discouraged others from trying.

+By mid-1986 IBM had not yet released a 80386-based computer.
+John C. Dvorak surmised that IBM was unwilling to use the CPU as doing so might cannibalize profits of its midrange computer offerings, including the System/36 and System/38.
 In January 1986 Compaq engineer Hugh Barnes told cofounder and CEO Rod Canion that, according to Intel engineers, IBM was not yet interested in using 80386.
 Hoping to become the PC technology leader, Canion contacted Intel president Andy Grove and offered to develop computer hardware using the processor.

 The Deskpro 386 was developed in large part by Gary Stimac, Compaq's vice president of engineering and the company's fifth employee hired.
 Stimac led a team of people who eventually grew to 250 in the middle of 1986.
 Development of the Deskpro 386 was a close collaboration between Compaq, Intel, and Microsoft, who each signed a three-way non-disclosure agreement.
 The Deskpro 386 project officially commenced in March 1985, after Intel shared Compaq the first block diagram for the 80386 processor architecture.
 Stimac described this diagram as a listing of the 386's new and upgraded features, as well as a schedule of milestones for its development and eventual production runs.
 In June 1985, Intel delivered to Compaq detailed specifications of the 386, after which Compaq laid out a block diagram of future product lines to integrate the processor.

 The Deskpro 386 was the first implementation of the 80386 processor in a computer system for sale to the public.
 Compaq was aware that by introducing the Deskpro 386 first, a future IBM product might be incompatible with and obsolete it.
 Canion had said as early as December 1982, during a Boston Computer Society presentation, that IBM could not revert to proprietary computers without hurting itself.
 With Deskpro 386, the company again predicted that IBM would not greatly change the PC architecture as doing so would also orphan millions of real IBM PCs.
 PC wrote "Compaq's conclusion: IBM's DOS standard is now bigger than IBM".
-John C. Dvorak, writing in a column in PC Magazine in 1986, surmised that IBM was unwilling to pursue the 386 for their next PC as doing so might have cannibalized profits of their midrange computer offerings, including the System/36 and System/38.
+Although expecting IBM to become the leader in 386-based systems, Computerworld wrote that when the company did ship them "it must follow the installed base [and] the de facto industry standard for the 80386 market, a standard that no longer bears the name IBM".